SAFETY GUIDE

 CDM 2015 Requirements for RAMS

 The Construction (Design and Management) Regulations 2015 (CDM 2015) apply to all construction work in Great Britain, including electrical installation, maintenance, and testing.
-Under CDM 2015, several duty holders have responsibilities related to RAMS.
+HSE publication L153 is the supporting guidance.
+Under CDM 2015, several duty holders have responsibilities that your RAMS has to fit into.

-• Principal contractor: Must plan, manage, and monitor the construction phase.
-This includes ensuring that RAMS are produced for all high-risk activities, are site-specific, and are communicated to all workers.
+• Principal contractor.
+Must plan, manage, and monitor the construction phase.
+In practice this means ensuring RAMS are produced for all high-risk activities, are site-specific, and are communicated to all workers.
 The principal contractor reviews and approves subcontractor RAMS before work starts.

-• Contractors (including electrical subcontractors): Must plan, manage, and monitor their own work to ensure it is carried out safely.
-This includes producing RAMS for their activities, ensuring their workers are competent, and cooperating with the principal contractor.
+• Contractors, including electrical subcontractors.
+Must plan, manage, and monitor their own work to ensure it is carried out safely — producing RAMS for their activities, ensuring their workers are competent, and cooperating with the principal contractor.

 05 · Safety Guide